zranger1/pixelblaze-client/README.md

 #### getColorControlName(pattern = None)
 Returns the name of the specified pattern's rgbPicker or hsvPicker control if it exists, None otherwise.
-If the pattern argument is not specified, checks in the currently running pattern
+If the pattern argument is not specified, checks in the currently running pattern.

+#### getColorControlNames(pattern = None)
+Returns a list of the names of the specified pattern's rgbPicker or hsvPicker controls if any exist, None otherwise.
+If the pattern argument is not specified, check the currently running pattern

 #### getControls(pid)
 Returns a JSON object containing the state of all the specified